 Growing up, my sisters and I had waist length hair.
-Not only was it long but, it was also extremely thick.
+Not only was it long, but it was also extremely thick.
 At about the age of 10, my mother started putting relaxers in my hair.
 In my teenage years leading into my early 20’s, I too began to relax my own hair.
 I had no clue about healthy hair, all I knew is that I wanted it to be straight and sleek.
 It wasn’t until I got pregnant with my oldest son at the age of 22 that I stopped applying relaxers to my hair.
 I started going to the Dominican salons for blow outs every two weeks and later learned that, that amount of heat was entirely too hot and was also detrimental to the health of my hair.

 It wasn’t until I started seeing master stylist and Salon Owner Shavon Boughton of Salon Boio in Norfolk, Va.
 That I truly was educated on what it meant to have healthy hair.
-I started out getting silk wraps & treatments and trims every 6-8 weeks.
-I grew a different relationship with my hair and instead of long straight hair I opted for short hair leading me to 3 big chops.
+I started out getting silk wraps, treatments and trims every 6-8 weeks.
+I grew a different relationship with my hair and instead of long, straight hair I opted for short hair leading me to 3 big chops.
 It was the last big chop I received in 2015 that I decided I was no longer applying any direct heat to my hair.
 It was through my own natural hair journey that I knew I would teach my daughter how to embrace and care for her own natural tresses.

 Deciding on a healthy hair regimen for your child can be intense and nerve racking.
 Healthy hair doesn’t just come out of thin air.
 Healthy hair is the result of proper care and maintenance.
 [DISCLAIMER] I am not a licensed professional so all my recommendations are what currently work for my daughter’s hair.
 Natural hair is trial and error.
 It takes time to figure out what works for your own hair and so is the same for my daughter’s hair.

 She’s only 18 months old however, she has very tight curly thick hair and so, it’s important for me that she’s accustomed to getting her hair done so when she gets 3 years old and older it won’t be difficult for me to style her hair.
-Whether you’re just washing and combing your child’s hair you want to get her use to your hands being in her hair.
-There’s nothing worst then having a tender headed child.
-My regimen for my baby girl is quite simple; shampoo, condition, leave in conditioner, scalp oil, and two-strand twisting every week or every two weeks [depends on if she scratching her hair].
+Whether you’re just washing and combing your child’s hair you want to get her used to your hands being in her hair.
+There’s nothing worse than having a tender headed child.
+My regimen for my baby girl is quite simple; shampoo, condition, leave in conditioner, scalp oil, and two-strand twisting every week or every two weeks [depends on if she's been scratching her hair].
 Jolie has very dry hair so I make sure I moisturize her hair with water and a little conditioner daily.

 This process gets easier, but it does not start out easy.
 Be sure to keep your child occupied.
 Jolie's favorite shows right now are Bubble Guppies and Word Party.
-Watching her favorite shows or allowing her to hold some of her hair products or hair bows while I style her hair keep her calm as well.
+Watching her favorite shows or allowing her to hold some of her hair products or hair bows while I style her hair keeps her calm as well.